ghuls/re7zip/README.md

 This tools allows to extract files directly from an archive hosted at a remote HTTP server.

 Underneath the hood we use [7-Zip-JBinding library](http://sevenzipjbind.sourceforge.net/) (based on [7-zip](http://www.7-zip.org/)) to extract files.
 This tool was made with the purpose of (for example) extracting a file from a big ISO files somewhere on the Internet without need to download the whole ISO file.

 All the archives supported by 7-zip are supported by this tool, this includes:
+  - auto (autodect archive type: default)
   - zip
   - tar
   - split
   - rar
+  - rar5
   - lzma
   - iso
   - hfs